 To raise awareness of the importance of the home learning environment

-A new website filled with guidance, activities and videos for parents of children aged 0-5
+A website filled with guidance, activities and videos for parents of children aged 0-5

 Running local events with trained volunteers

-To model positive adult-child communication to parents and direct them to Small Talk to use at home
+To model positive adult-child communication to parents and direct them to Words for Life to use at home

 Building a coalition of businesses